cwtsaiai/TNASSE/README.md

-# A Training-Free Neural Architecture Search Based on Search Economics (TNASSE) [PDF](https://www.doi.org/10.1109/TEVC.2023.3264533)
+# A Training-Free Neural Architecture Search Algorithm Based on Search Economics (TNASSE) [PDF](https://www.doi.org/10.1109/TEVC.2023.3264533)

 This is the companion code for the IEEE TEVC paper: [A Training-Free Neural Architecture Search Based on Search Economics](https://www.doi.org/10.1109/TEVC.2023.3264533)